AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 ## Schedule the delivery sending {#scheduling-the-delivery-sending}

-You can defer the delivery of messages in order to schedule the delivery or to manage sales pressure and avoid over-soliciting a population.
+You can defer the message sending by scheduling the delivery.

 1. Click the **[!UICONTROL Send]** button and select the **[!UICONTROL Postpone delivery]** option.